top of page

 'Old Somerset House' ©OnLondon

-Following their marriage, the couple initially residing in Norfolk, prior to moving to London, including at Ely Place, the London residence of Robert's parents, which came into their possession following an Act of Attainder following Edward Seymour, Duke of Somerset's execution for treason in Jan 1552.
-From Dec 1552-Jul 1553, Robert was appointed as the 'Official Keeper' of Somerset Place, the palatial house on The Strand, which had also been confiscated from Edward Seymour and had been granted to the King's half-sister 'the Lady Elizabeth'; Robert and Amy resided in this newly completed palatial residence during this time.
+Following their marriage, the couple initially resided in Norfolk, prior to moving to London; they were known to have resided at Ely Place, the London residence of Robert's parents, which had come into their possession following an Act of Attainder following Somerset's execution for treason in January 1552.
+From December 1552 until July 1553, Robert was appointed as the 'Official Keeper' of Somerset Place, the palatial house on The Strand, which had also been confiscated from Somerset and had been granted to the king's half-sister 'Lady Elizabeth', who would later feature heavily in the couple's lives; Robert and Amy were known to have resided in this newly completed palatial residence during this time (Hartweg, 2017; Skidmore, 2010).

 Queen Elizabeth and Leicester.
 Artist: W.F.Leames.
 1865. ©Bonham's